gitbrent/PptxGenJS/README.md

 - Use a pre-configured jsFiddle to test with: [PptxGenJS Fiddle](https://jsfiddle.net/gitbrent/L1uctxm0/)
 - [View questions tagged `PptxGenJS` on StackOverflow](https://stackoverflow.com/questions/tagged/pptxgenjs?sort=votes&pageSize=50).
 If you can't find your question, [ask it yourself](https://stackoverflow.com/questions/ask?tags=PptxGenJS) - be sure to tag it `PptxGenJS`.

 ---

-# Unimplemented Features

-The PptxGenJS library is not designed to replicate all the functionality of PowerPoint, meaning several features are not on the development roadmap.

-These include:

-- Animations
-- Importing Existing Presentations and/or Templates
-- Outlines
-- SmartArt

----